 - My husband finally has the morning routine down to a science and can get the kids up and off to school without my help.

 settle a / the score: to retaliate or do something to someone because they did something to hurt you in the past.

 - We’ve got to settle a score with our rivals at the next game.

 - If you try to settle the score with your brother he’ll just fight back and your feud will never end.

 score points: doing something to make people like or support you.

-- Do you really think you’re scoring points by laughing so hard at the boss’ jokes?
+- Do you really think you’re scoring points by laughing so loudly at the boss’ jokes?

-- My sister always tries to score points with my dad by giving him kisses and calling him “daddy.”
+- My sister always tries to score points with my dad by giving him hugs and kisses and calling him “daddy.”

 score something: 1) to win something in a competitive activity; 2) to obtain something; 3) to buy drugs illegally.

 - Did you know that in 1962, NBA basketball player Wilt Chamberlain scored 100 points in a single game?!